The Secret Behind My Bulletproof Resilience In Crisis Support

 Does it feel right?
 Does it sit right for you?

-I’m learning too and I expect in 12 months from now I will probably look back at this and find plenty of cringe, I say this from experience because it’s happened multiple times since I started blogging.
+I’m learning too, I expect in 12 months from now I will probably look back at this and find even better ways of doing things.
+I say this from experience because it’s happened multiple times since I started blogging.

 The text is static, it’s written onto this page and frozen in time, capturing my thinking as of today and the few weeks it took to write this.
 But the experience is not static.
 It’s shifting.